CRMGB/python_API_scripts/README.md

         pip install -U pytest
         see docs: https://docs.pytest.org/en/stable/getting-started.html

+For the response test I'm using:
+    pip install responses

 For testing I cd to script to test, example:
     cd script_1 and then python -m pytest

+I'm solving Exercise 3 in script_1 alongside with the Exercise 1, mocking the request as expected and raising a meaningful exception